 Dr. Ainslie Heasman, C.Psych.

 Making the decision to seek out therapy can be a tough one.
 It can be especially difficult to talk to someone about your sexual interests and behaviour.
 You may seek therapy because you have decided that your behaviour or thoughts are just too inconsistent with your values or the future you want for yourself.
 Other times, therapy is sought at the insistence of someone important to you and/or as a result of significant consequences in your life.
-Regardless of the path you have taken to seeking out therapy, my goal is to create a safe, comfortable, and non-judgmental space for you to determine how best to move forward.
+Regardless of the path, you have taken to seeking out therapy, my goal is to create a safe, comfortable, and non-judgmental space for you to determine how best to move forward.

 Understanding the nature or origins of your behaviour or thoughts is important and can help put context and explanation around where you have found yourself today.
 I believe that change comes from both insight—understanding yourself better—and focusing on specific and concrete strategies (relating to thoughts, feelings, and behaviours) that will help you to manage current difficulties, and to ensure you are as successful as possible in the short- and long-term.
 Having a clear sense of your values and goals will also assist you in moving forward with a life you are happy and proud of.
-Regardless of the reason that you see me for therapy, I find that most of my clients benefit strongly and achieve greater success from actively engaging in ‘homework’ type activities outside of session.
+Regardless of the reason that you see me for therapy, I find that most of my clients benefit and achieve greater success from actively engaging in ‘homework’ type activities outside of the session.
 We will work together to determine what is feasible for you within your specific life circumstances so that you can consolidate the information you learn in session and actively work towards managing your presenting issue in between sessions.

-2) Atypical sexual interests (also known as Paraphilias): Human beings express themselves sexually in a variety of ways.
-Many people have atypical sexual interests and engage in those behaviours solo or with consensual partners and typically do not seek out therapy or have a disorder.
-Someone with an atypical sexual interest may seek out treatment when they are uncomfortable with their interests, or are concerned about acting on them in a way that would be illegal, or have in fact acted on them in ways that is illegal and/or nonconsensual.
+My practice focuses on assisting individuals who struggle with problematic sexual behaviour and/or thoughts.
+Specifically, I focus on helping people with atypical sexual interests.
+Atypical sexual interests (also known as Paraphilias): Human beings express themselves sexually in a variety of ways.
+Many people have atypical sexual interests engage in those behaviours solo or with consensual partners and typically do not seek out therapy or have a disorder.
+Someone with an atypical sexual interest may seek out treatment when they are uncomfortable with their interests, or are concerned about acting on them in a way that would be illegal, or have in fact acted on them in ways that are illegal and/or non-consensual.

-There are various atypical sexual behaviors or sexual thoughts that may prompt someone to seek out assessment and psychological treatment due to the risky or illegal nature of the activity to self and others, including: exhibitionism (exposing oneself to an unsuspecting person); voyeurism (watching an unsuspecting person undress, in the nude, or engaged in sexual activity for one’s own sexual gratification), pedophilia (arousal to pre-pubescent children), or hebephilia (arousal to pubescent children).
+There are various atypical sexual behaviors or sexual thoughts that may prompt someone to seek out an assessment and psychological treatment due to the risky or illegal nature of the activity to self and others, including exhibitionism (exposing oneself to an unsuspecting person); voyeurism (watching an unsuspecting person undress, in the nude, or engaged in sexual activity for one’s own sexual gratification), pedophilia (arousal to pre-pubescent children), or hebephilia (arousal to pubescent children).